Eye For Film >> Movies >> Euthanizer (2017) Film Review

 Reviewed by: Amber Wilkinson

 "Do you euthanise animals here?" someone asks Veijo (Matti Onnismaa) near the start of Euthanizer.
-"Yes, those too," comes the reply that sets the offbeat tone for this debut feature from Teemu Nikki.
+"Yes, those too," comes the reply that sets the offbeat tone for this third feature from Teemu Nikki.
 The Finnish director views genre as something that is made to be tinkered with and his film has a similar darkly comic eco-warrior vibe to Agnieszka Holland and Kasia Adamik's Spoor, although he ultimately aims to leave a more bitter taste in the brain.

 Veijo - who specialises in "repairs and end solutions" - turns out to have a complicated set-up in his car that allows him to help animals go gently into that good night with a spot of peaceful music and a lot of exhaust fumes.
 But despite his strong affinity with animals, his warmth towards his fellow humans is highly dependent on the attitude to the creatures in their care.

 Trouble then, lies ahead when his path crosses that of Petri (Jari Virman), a neo-Nazi wannabe who, despite being utterly pathetic, also has a dangerous edge, thanks to his association with a gang of thugs, even if they treat him as little more than a whipping boy.
 Petri, you will be unsurprised to learn, is not a model dog owner.
-As things between to escalate between Veijo and Petri, Nikki also adds an off-kilter romance to the mix as Lotta (Hannamaija Nikander) a nurse sympathetic to Viejo's cause and with her own predilections, takes a shine to him.
+As things escalate between Veijo and Petri, Nikki also adds an off-kilter romance to the mix as Lotta (Hannamaija Nikander) a nurse sympathetic to Viejo's cause and with her own predilections, takes a shine to him.
 She, in turn, is looking after his chronically sick father, whose relationship with his son is considerably more complex than might first appear.